 Whenever you are looking for a job, prepare your documents and then step back and look at them through the eyes of a recruiter.
 Put yourself into their position of having to sift through hundred(s) of applications and do anything you can to simplify things for them while at the same time putting your best foot forward.

-Good luck on your search for a suitable home for your teaching talents!
 And please share your experiences during your job hunt for an English teacher job in the comments below.
 Did I leave out any big mistake you have made or seen?